bongochong/CombinedPrivacyBlockLists/WindowsUtils/README.md

 This directory is for the Windows versions of my script applications.
+All of my GNU/Linux tools have finally been ported.
 They are as follows:

 + [**Windows Hosts File Updater**](/WindowsUtils/WinHostsUpdater/) - Fully automated and easy-to-configure batch script for updating your hosts file from multiple sources.
 Only requirement is Java.
 Pre-configured to work with included templates.
 Runs properly out of the box.